Chief Science Officer and Interim Executive Director

 Chris Axley came to the Bay Area in 1995, and his first job on arriving was a fixed-term position at the Exploratorium for the Multimedia Playground ’95 exhibition.
 This initial stint at the museum turned into a career in information technology, including positions such as Digital Media Developer, Educator, and IT Manager for various companies.
 He returned to the Exploratorium's IT department early in the new century and worked in multiple positions before becoming Director of Information Technology.
 Along the way, he built an adaptable, service-minded department that utilizes good planning and efficient use of technology to increase the effectiveness of the Exploratorium community.
 He also led the effort to design, build, and move the Exploratorium’s IT infrastructure to Piers 15 and 17.
 Chris has a BFA from the San Francisco Art Institute.

-Senior Director of Visitor Experience
+Senior Director of Science, Arts, and Research

 Senior Director of Marketing